Lawrence Akugizibwe: Career and politics

-On finishing his bachelors, he was employed as a Greenhouse manager at Royal Van Zanten Uganda in 2012, then as an agricultural expert in 2013 for HEWASA: the water, sanitation and hygiene department of Caritas Fort Portal.
+On finishing his bachelor's, he was employed as a Greenhouse manager at Royal Van Zanten Uganda in 2012, then as an agricultural expert in 2013 for HEWASA: the water, sanitation and hygiene department of Caritas Fort Portal.
 In 2014, Akugizibwe secured employment as a NAADS coordinator for Bufunjo Subcounty in Kyenjojo District.

 In 2015, Akugizibwe resigned from NAADS to join elective politics on the NRM ticket where he defeated eight candidates in the party's primaries among whom was the then incumbent David Muhumuza.
 He went on to win the general elections in 2016 and became a member of the 10th Parliament for the Pearl of Africa representing Mwenge County North in Kyenjojo District.